 National Quality Improvement Center for Adoption and Guardianship Support and Preservation (2017)

-Outlines a program being used in Tennessee to help respond to families in crisis and stabilize, preserve the family, and maintain stability.
+Outlines a program being used in Tennessee to help respond to families in crisis and stabilize and preserve them.
 The NMT approach provides a set of assessment tools that helps assess children who have experienced early trauma and match them with the correct therapeutic activities based on their specific needs.

 Plan, Prepare, and Support to Prevent Disruptions